capesstack/capes/docs/README.md

     - Click `Done`
     - Note - the beginning of these install scripts configures Network Time Protocol (NTP).
 You just did that, but it's included just to be safe because time, and DNS, matter.
 1. Click `Begin Installation`
-1. We're not going to set a Root password because CAPES will never, ever need it.
+1. We're not going to set a Root passphrase because CAPES will never, ever need it.
 Ever.
-Not setting a password locks the Root account.
+Not setting a passphrase locks the Root account.
 1. Create a user, but ensure that you toggle the `Make this user administrator` checkbox
 1. Once the installation is done, click the `Reboot` button in the bottom right to...well...reboot
 1. Login using the account you created during the Anaconda setup
   - Run the following commands
     ```
-    sudo yum update -y && sudo yum install git -y` (Enter the password you created in Anaconda)
+    sudo yum update -y && sudo yum install git -y` (Enter the passphrase you created in Anaconda)
     sudo firewall-cmd --add-service=ssh --permanent
     sudo firewall-cmd --reload
     ```